 The premiums are generally paid in 4 modes:

 Moreover, there are 3 premium payment terms, namely:

 Below mentioned are a few points that you must consider before you pay your life insurance premium:

-As per the limit set by IRDA, premiums can be paid up to Rs.
+As per the limit set by IRDAI, premiums can be paid up to Rs.
 50,000.
-In all cases the premiums need to be paid in advance.
+In all cases the premiums need to be paid in advance and must not be missed, to avoid lapsation of plan.
 For most insurance companies premium can be paid online which makes the transactions easy.
-At times insurance companies also offer discount on the premium rate based on the sum assured.
-These discounts are known as rebates.
+At times insurance companies also offer saving on the premium rate based on the sum assured.
+These savings are known as rebates.
 Usually the companies offer rebates on policies with higher sum assured.
 As the cost of servicing policies remains the same for all kind of policies, a higher sum assured means that the cost of servicing per unit of the sum assured is lower.
 This in turn translates into higher profits for each unit of the premium paid.

 You may choose to pay the premium monthly, quarterly, half yearly or annually depending on your cash flow.
 It is obvious that the cost of servicing the premium is higher, higher the frequency.
 However, if the premium is paid at one go for the whole year, the funds remain with the company for a longer period of time than in case of monthly payment.
 Hence, when the premium is paid at one go, the insurance company can earn higher returns.
 Some insurance companies offer rebates on annual premium payments which are worked in the premium rate.

 Servicing costs for premiums which are paid online are lower than for those which are paid physically.
 When premium is paid online, the company saves on the commission which needs to be paid to the agents as in case of policies which are physically sold.
 Varying across companies, rebates are offered on the online rates which are quoted.
 It has been witnessed that the rebate in case of online payments is higher than rebates which are offered on physical payments.